projectcalico/calico/networking/determine-best-networking.md

 #### Cloud provider integrations
 Kubernetes cloud provider integrations are cloud specific controllers that can configure the underlying cloud network to help provide Kuberenetes networking.
 Depending on the cloud provider, this could include automatically programming routes into the underlying cloud network so it knows natively how to route pod traffic.

+#### Kubenet
+Kubenet is an extremely basic network plugin built into Kubernetes.
+It does not implement cross-node networking or network policy.
+It is typically used together with a cloud provider integration that sets up routes in the cloud provider network for communication between nodes, or in single node environments.
+Kubenet is not compatible with Calico.

 #### Overlay networks
 An overlay network is a network that is layered on top of another network.
 In the context of Kubernetes an overlay network can be used to handle pod-to-pod traffic between nodes on top of an underlying network that is not aware of pod IP addresses or which pods are running on which nodes.
 Overlay networks work by encapsulating network packets that an underlying network doesn’t know how to handle (for example using pod IP addresses) within an outer packet which the underlying network does know how to handle (for example node IP addresses).
 Two common network protocols used for encapsulation are VXLAN and IP-in-IP.